Sleepless in Seattle: Origins and development

-Despite Arch believing in Sleepless in Seattle's success wholeheartedly, several parties warned him about the unlikelihood of the film being made due to the lack of scenes shared by its lead couple.
-He pitched the film to at least six studios and executives, all of whom rejected it claiming audiences would not be interested in watching a film whose main couple does not meet.
+Arch faced criticism about the unlikelihood of the film being made due to the lack of scenes shared by its lead couple.
+He pitched the film to at least six studios and executives, all of whom rejected it for similar reasons.
 Desperate, Arch's agent Dave Warden submitted the spec script to producer Gary Foster in 1990.
 Although Foster typically discards new scripts that fail to captivate him within its first 25 pages, he claims to have read past the 25th page of Arch's script unnoticed, only to find he was crying by the last page.
-Immediately noticing the script's potential, Foster hoped Sleepless in Seattle would serve as his breakthrough film as a producer (despite having already produced four films by that point), and submitted the script to TriStar Pictures executive Richard Fischoff, whose studio had produced all of his previous films.
-At first Fischoff ignored Foster's request to read the script himself instead of his staff, who ultimately passed on it.
-The producer predicted that staff readers would fail to realize that the film worked despite being unconventional.
+Immediately noticing the script's potential, Foster submitted the script to TriStar Pictures executive Richard Fischoff, whose studio had produced all of his previous films.
+At first, Fischoff's staff screened the script and passed on it.
 After pleading from Foster, Fischoff eventually relented and read the script, optioning it to TriStar a few days later.
-After struggling as a writer for several years, Sleepless in Seattle was Arch's first script to be optioned as a film.